 Italy is hands down one of my favorite countries to visit and has been for a very long time.
 I did, after all, study abroad in Italy where I instantly fell in love with the food, culture, language, and history.

-I heartily recommend everyone make it to Italy at some point in their life.
-A visit to this beautiful and passionate country is life-changing.
+I heartily recommend everyone visits Italy at some point in their life.
+Exploring this beautiful and passionate country is life-changing.

 If you're researching Florence vs. Rome, I can assume you are set on visiting Italy (excellent choice) and possibly have limited time which will not allow you to visit both cities.

-This post will discuss which city is best depending on what type of traveler you are and what type of trip you are looking for.
+This post will discuss which city is best depending on what type of traveler you are and what kind of trip you're looking for.
 If you find yourself Googling Florence vs Rome…continue reading below so I can help steer you in the right direction.

 Why decide between Florence or Rome if you can do both?